zed-industries/zed/docs/src/assistant-panel.md

 },
 ```

-When you save the settings the assistant panel will open and ask you to add your Anthropic API key.
-Which you need to get from here https://console.anthropic.com/settings/keys
+When you save the settings, the assistant panel will open and ask you to add your Anthropic API key.
+You need can obtain this key [here](https://console.anthropic.com/settings/keys).

-Even if you pay for Claude pro, you will still have to pay for additional credits to use it via the API.
-Which you can do here https://console.anthropic.com/settings/plans
+Even if you pay for Claude Pro, you will still have to [pay for additional credits](https://console.anthropic.com/settings/plans) to use it via the API.

 ## Prompt Library